mlflow/mlflow/docs/source/pipelines.rst

 MLflow Pipelines (experimental)
 ===============================

-MLflow Pipelines is a framework that enables you to quickly develop high-quality models and deploy them to production.
+MLflow Pipelines is a framework that enables data scientists to quickly develop high-quality models and deploy them to production.
 Compared to ad-hoc ML workflows, MLflow Pipelines offers several major benefits:

-- **Pipeline templates**: :ref:`Predefined templates <pipeline-templates>` for common ML tasks, such as :ref:`regression modeling <regression-template>`, enable you to get started quickly and focus on building great models, eliminating the large amount of boilerplate code that is traditionally required to curate datasets, engineer features, train & tune models, and package models for production deployment.
+- **Get started quickly**:ref:`Predefined templates <pipeline-templates>` for common ML tasks, such as :ref:`regression modeling <regression-template>`, enable data scientists to get started quickly and focus on building great models, eliminating the large amount of boilerplate code that is traditionally required to curate datasets, engineer features, train & tune models, and package models for production deployment.

-- **Pipeline engine**: The intelligent pipeline execution engine accelerates model development by caching results from each step of the process and re-running the minimal set of steps as changes are made.
+- **Iterate faster**: The intelligent pipeline execution engine accelerates model development by caching results from each step of the process and re-running the minimal set of steps as changes are made.

-- **Production-ready structure**: The modular, git-integrated :ref:`pipeline structure
+- **Easily ship to production**: The modular, git-integrated :ref:`pipeline structure
   <pipeline-templates-key-concept>` dramatically simplifies the handoff from development to
   production by ensuring that all model code, data, and configurations are easily reviewable and deployable by ML engineers.